Croatia at the UEFA European Championship

 The UEFA European Championship is one of the major competitive international football tournaments, first played in 1960, whose finals stage has been held every four years.

-The Croatia national football team has contested this tournament since 1996, having been part of Yugoslavia up until the qualifying stages for the 1992 edition.
-Croatia has qualified for every Euro competition except for the 2000 edition, played in Belgium and the Netherlands.
+The Croatia national football team has contested this tournament since 1996.
+Croatia has qualified for every Euro competition except for the 2000 edition.
 The team's best performances have been reaching the quarter-finals twice — in 1996 and 2008, losing to Germany and Turkey, respectively.